mosaicml/composer/docs/source/trainer/algorithms.rst

 |:robot:| Algorithms
 ====================

-Composer has a curated collection of speedup methods ("Algorithms") that can be composed together to easily create efficient training recipes.
+Composer has a curated collection of speedup methods ("Algorithms") that can be composed to easily create efficient training recipes.

 Below is a brief overview of the algorithms currently in Composer.